CodeProSpecialist/Trading-Robot-for-the-Current-Month-Selector/README.md

 # Trading-Robot-for-the-Current-Month-Selector
 This is a combination of the Billionaire Trading Robot and the Bull Market Robot and it picks the best robot for the current Earnings Season.

-Run the following commands in 3 separate command line window terminals.
+Run the following command in a command line window terminal:

-python3 stock-list-writer-for-list-of-stock-symbols-to-scan.py

-python3 performance-stock-list-writer.py

 python3 start-main-program.py